sola-st/CMI-Finder/README.md

 Then on your host machine, access the jupyterlab server via the following url: 127.0.0.1:8752

-Then open the notebook named: ro_curve.ipynb
+Then open the notebook named: roc_curve.ipynb

 ## Data Folders
 * ### [datasets](./datasets/):